No more throwing out spoiled food! Here’s how to keep good groceries from going bad so you can enjoy them longer and fresher.

 - Whole-grain bread – Always refrigerate.
 If you’re not going to use it within a few days, freeze the loaf still in its bag.

 - Fresh berries – Keep in the fridge and don’t wash until you’re ready to use them.
-Remove damaged berries b/c that hastens spoilage.
+Remove damaged berries because that hastens spoilage.
 If we buy berries in bulk – they go in the freezer.

 - Tomatoes – Ripe ones should keep their peak flavor for two the three days if kept at room temperature, away from direct sunlight and with the stems facing up.
 Store unripe ones in a paper bag in a cool spot for up to five days.

 - Potatoes.
-Their starch turns to sugar, they should be kept separately in a cool, dry place away from sunlight.
+Their starch turns to sugar; they should be kept separately in a cool, dry place away from sunlight.

 - Tomatoes.
 I did not know this, did you?
 Be sure to keep them out of direct sunlight.

-Refrigerate only after fully ripened:
+Refrigerate these fruits after fully ripened: